John Altman (actor): Career

-In 1991, he played Thomas De Quincey in Malcolm Mclaren's 'The Ghosts of Oxford Street', where he appeared outside a purported subterranean 'Boots Apothecary', the origin of an urban myth that there is a parallel abandoned Victorian shopping street 'under' Oxford Street, London.
+In 1991, he played Thomas De Quincey in Malcolm McLaren's "The Ghosts of Oxford Street", in which he appeared outside a purported subterranean "Boots Apothecary", the origin of an urban myth that there is a parallel abandoned Victorian shopping street "under" Oxford Street, London.
 This was actually the under-pavement storage vaults of 20–22 Stratford Place.

 Away from television, he also appeared in an adult pantomime, which released on video in 1994 titled Pussy in Boots.
 In the pantomime he appeared alongside fellow EastEnders cast members Mike Reid and Barbara Windsor.
 In 2001 he won the Rear of the Year Award alongside Claire Sweeney.
-In the same year he also performed in the Leiber and Stoller tribute evening at the Hammersmith Apollo, singing "Trouble", originally performed by Elvis Presley.
+In the same year, he also performed in the Leiber and Stoller tribute evening at the Hammersmith Apollo, singing "Trouble", originally performed by Elvis Presley.

 In 2002, he toured around the UK playing Billy Flynn in the long-running musical Chicago.
 He also appeared in the John Godber written stage play Bouncers opposite fellow soap actor Nigel Pivaro, who is best known for playing a similar style of character, Terry Duckworth in Coronation Street.
 Both Terry and Nick are the sons of long-running established characters, both are estranged from their mothers, both have committed criminal acts and both have made sporadic appearances on their respective shows.

 In 2004, he made an appearance in the comedy sketch series Bo' Selecta! as his EastEnders character.
 In 2006, Altman was set to appear in an upcoming British film called It's Been Real, the trailer can be seen on YouTube.
 It still has yet to be released in cinemas.
-John Altman also appeared on 18 July 2009 episode of Totally Saturday by climbing out of the boot of a car.
+Altman also appeared on the 18 July 2009 episode of Totally Saturday by climbing out of the boot of a car.

 In August 2010, he joined a band called Heavy Metal Kids.
 From late 2010, until early 2011, Altman appeared in adverts for Daz along with actors (Michael Starke and Amanda Barrie), from rival soap opera Coronation Street.
 In February 2011, he appeared on Live from Studio Five.
 In January 2012, he appeared as one of the first five couples in the third series of Celebrity Coach Trip partnering fellow actor Derek Martin.

 In February 2015, he appeared as a guest on The Graham Norton Show as part of an EastEnders special episode alongside June Brown, Adam Woodyatt, Letitia Dean, Danny Dyer, Kellie Bright, Shane Richie, Jessie Wallace and Pam St. Clement.

 In February 2017, he appeared in June Brown at 90 – A Walford Legend, a special BBC documentary that aired to celebrate June Brown's 90th birthday.

 In April 2020, he appeared with 7 other celebrities in the 4th series of the BBC travel documentary series The Real Marigold Hotel, filmed in Pondicherry, India.

-In July 2025, he appeared in a show about his life onboard the cruise ship, MSC Virtuosa.
+In July 2025, he appeared in a show about his life onboard the cruise ship MSC Virtuosa.